Beginners Guide To The Sport of TrampoliningPlease do not try these trampoline tricks without proper supervision and training.

 to back: landing on the back with arms & legs pointing upward

-The seat, front & back positions lend themselves to three basic moves:the seat drop, the front drop & the back drop which are performed from a normal upright jump.
+The seat, front & back positions lend themselves to three basic moves:the seat landing, the front landing & the back landing which are performed from a normal upright jump.
 These can then be linked together one after another (this is what happens in routines) with no upright jump in-between.
-So for example the linked move we call seat drop to front drop means 'land on your bottom & rebound straight over onto your front'.
+So for example the linked move we call seat landing to front landing means 'land on your bottom & rebound straight over onto your front'.

 As well as these basic landing positions, we must consider twists.
 A 1/2 twist jump is when the trampolinist simply jumps up and faces the other way (180 degrees).
 From that it follows that a full twist involves a complete revolution to face the same way again (360 degrees).
 These can obviously be extended to one and a half, double, triple etc..

 These two ideas (landing positions and twists) can be combined to form more complex moves and links.
 For example:

 A 1/2 twist to back landing involves the trampolinist in jumping up, twisting through 180degrees and landing on the back.
 A front landing 1/2 twist to seat landing means jump & rotate forward into a front landing then on the rebound simply roll over through 180 degrees to land in a seat landing position.

 When in the air it is possible to do many things, some of which have been mentioned above.
 In order to do any move, we must consider the body shape of the trampolinist.
 When not performing a move, the body shape should normally be 'straight' - i.e. upright and fully extended.
 There are three other possible body shapes:

 tucked: curled up in a little ball with the hands on the shins and the knees together.